ange-gardien1/ange-gardien1/README.md

 - 👋 Hi, I’m @ange-gardien1
 - 👀 I’m interested in machine learning, web development, and gaming.
-- 🌱 I’m currently Python programming and TensorFlow for machine learning projects.
 - 💞️ I’m looking to collaborate on open-source web development projects or machine learning research.
-- 📫 How to reach me ou can reach me via email at angegirishyaka@gmail.com.
+- 📫 you can reach me via email at angegirishyaka@gmail.com.
 - ⚡ Fun fact:  I can solve a Rubik's Cube in under two minutes!

 <!---